KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 This is the percentage which determines the the block reward decrease on each block-reward "halving".
 This parameter will have no effect if [`ac_reward`](../installations/asset-chain-parameters.html#ac-reward) is not set.

-For example, if this is set to ``75000000``, the block reward will drop 25% from the previous block reward on each "halving" event.

 This is the formula that `ac_decay` follows:

 ```